 Financial Support - you can apply for additional financial aid and TRIO scholarships specifically for SSS students.

-Financial Education – helps you to improve your financial literacy and gain knowledge of financial resources through workshops, individual counseling, and a SSS online Financial Literacy course.
+Financial Education – helps you to improve your financial literacy and gain knowledge of financial resources through workshops, individual counseling, and online modules.

 Academic and Social Events - attend cultural events and workshops on study skills, time management, personal development and other topics of interest.
 SSS students are honored at our Graduation Reception during December and May of each year.

 Black Male Programming - provides services to support the inclusion and academic success of black males.